Cooperative trajectory planning algorithm of USV-UAV with hull dynamic constraints: Cooperative Trajectory generation

 where $f_x$ and $f_y$ denote the focal length in the $x$ and $y$ direction. $c_x$ and $c_y$ are the positions of the origin of the image plane, which can usually be regarded as the center of the image.
 Thus, the relationship between the 3D points in the global coordinate $M=(x,y,z)$ and the pixel coordinate $m=(u,v)$ is denoted by

 where $s$ is the scaling factor, which can be regarded as the depth information of each pixel.
+In this paper, a binocular camera carried by the UAV is used to obtain the pixel depth s.
 Through this way of 3D coordinate projection, the pixel information sensed by the UAV in real-time can be projected into the global coordinate, forming the 3D perception ability of USV to the environment.